patrickthoms/Webscraper.io-Trustpilot-Datascraper-Tutorial/README.md

 I'm new to Github, this is my very first post/project/tutorial.
 If anything is not right, don't be afraid to point it out to me, preferably with a solution.
 If you are only interested in data scraping, then only the first step is interesting for you.

 ## Webscraper.io Use:
 - This is a functional data web scraper method for ANY Trustpilot.com feedback/reputation site.
 It collects all comments and transfers them to a CSV. text document.
 It took me about 2 days to get 500,000 comments.
 Admittedly, this is a very manual method.
 But the main thing is that this method works and works great.
+- You can change anything you want in the web scraper.
+I have introduced two functions here.
+One is the paginator function, which automatically selects the next page and the scraper function which collects all the data for a specific comment and puts it into a row in a CSV.
+Document.
+This is the user name, the date, the rating text, the rating, the country, the comment ratings and the number of user views.

 ## Python Use:
 - The Python script allows conversion of some rows that are in the wrong data format, such as the date, which is a str and therefore not suitable for Data Science.
 It also combines the comments into one document so that all the individual scraping pages are contained in one document.